CloudNatPrivTeamGreen/TAPIRA/README.md

 #### 8. If you now trigger http://localhost:3000/update APIRepo will fetch all reconstructed API specs and save them in the DB.
 If it finds previous definitons of the API specifaction it will increment the version number.

+##### 9. There is a Dockerfile, which is used to build the docker image.

 Here you can see two entries of the user API after 2 calls to the `/update`.
 ![Screenshot from 2022-01-12 19-39-20](https://user-images.githubusercontent.com/58170155/149201767-482adb6d-357d-45c4-8287-c1e658c18260.png)

 #### Order of K8s deployment:
+  $ kubectl apply -f kubernetes_config/namespace/namespace.yaml
+  $ kubectl apply -f kubernetes_config/secrets/tapira-secrets.yaml
+  $ kubectl apply -f kubernetes_config/tapira_db/mongodb_config.yaml
+  $ kubectl apply -f kubernetes_config/tapira_db/mongodb_svc.yaml
-  $ kubectl apply -f kubernetes_config/mongodb_config.yaml
+  $ kubectl apply -f kubernetes_config/tapira_db/mongodb_pod.yaml
-  $ kubectl apply -f kubernetes_config/mongodb_svc.yaml
+  $ kubectl apply -f kubernetes_config/postgrest/postgrest_pod.yaml
-  $ kubectl apply -f kubernetes_config/mongodb_pod.yaml
+  $ kubectl apply -f kubernetes_config/tapira/tapira_svc.yaml
-  $ kubectl apply -f kubernetes_config/postgrest_pod.yaml
+  $ kubectl apply -f kubernetes_config/tapira/tapira_pod.yaml